Close Menu

 The animal with rib-like segments running along its body was part of the Ediacara Biota that lived on Earth 20 million years prior to the so-called “Cambrian explosion”.

-The Cambrian explosion was the period of time in history when complex animals and other macroscopic organisms evolved rapidly and began to dominate the Earth and the hence the fossil record left behind.
+The Cambrian explosion was the period of time in history when complex animals and other macroscopic organisms evolved rapidly and began to dominate the Earth, and hence the fossil record left behind.

 Being able to finally study the fat molecules from the ancient organisms was a “game changer” according to Associate Professor and ANU senior researcher Jochen Brocks.